KittyMac/Ipecac/README.md

 ## License

-Flynn is free software distributed under the terms of the MIT license, reproduced below.
-Flynn may be used for any purpose, including commercial purposes, at absolutely no cost.
+Ipecac is free software distributed under the terms of the MIT license, reproduced below.
+Ipecac may be used for any purpose, including commercial purposes, at absolutely no cost.
 No paperwork, no royalties, no GNU-like "copyleft" restrictions.
 Just download and enjoy.

 Copyright (c) 2020 [Chimera Software, LLC](http://www.chimerasw.com)